JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/operators.md

 ```

 All rounding functions also support additional keyword arguments:
-- If the `digits` keyword argument is provided, it rounds to the specified number of digits after the decimal place (or before if negative) in the base specified by the `base` keyword argument.
+- If the `digits` keyword argument is provided, it rounds to the specified number of digits after the decimal place in the base specified by the `base` keyword argument.

 ```jldoctest rounding
 julia> round(x; digits = 3)